 We propose an alternative interpretation of our findings based on the cell biology of gametogenesis.
 During meiosis, achieving a stable chromosome structure requires the attachment of kinetochores to opposite poles of the cell and at least one crossover to create tension across the sister chromosome cohesion distal to chiasmata (Dumont and Desai, 2012; Lane and Kauppi, 2019; Subramanian and Hochwagen, 2014; VanVeen and Hawley, 2003).
 The spindle assembly checkpoint (SAC) prevents aneuploidy by ensuring that all bivalents are correctly attached to the microtubule spindle (“bi-oriented”) before starting the metaphase-to-anaphase transition via the release of the sister cohesion holding homologs together (Lane and Kauppi, 2019).
 Hence, selection seems likely to favor mutations that optimize the process of bi-orientation and chromosome separation, thereby prohibiting the SAC from delaying the cell cycle or triggering apoptosis.
-Multiple lines of evidence indicate that the SAC is more effective in spermatogenesis than in oogenesis (Lane and Kauppi, 2019), perhaps due to the presence of the centrosome spindle (So et al., 2019) and larger cell volume (Kyogoku and Kitajima, 2017) in oocytes.
+Multiple lines of evidence indicate that the SAC is more effective in spermatogenesis than in oogenesis (Lane and Kauppi, 2019), perhaps due to the presence of the acentrosome spindle (So et al., 2019) and larger cell volume (Kyogoku and Kitajima, 2017) in oocytes.
 The higher stringency of the SAC during spermatogenesis suggests that selection will be better at removing mutations that interfere with bi-orientation in males than in females.
 Therefore, faster male evolution of the genome-wide recombination rate could be driven by the more stringent SAC acting on chromosome structures at the metaphase I alignment.

 Our SAC model is consistent with other features of our data.
 We showed that widespread sex differences in broad-scale crossover positioning (Sardell and Kirkpatrick, 2020) apply across house mice, even in lineages where the direction of heterochiasmy is reversed.
-Faster spermatogenesis may select for synchronization of the separation across all homologs within the cell (Kudo et al., 2009), whereas in oogenesis, the slower cell cycle and multiple arrest stages may require chromosome structures with greater stability on the MI spindle, especially for those organisms that undergo dictyate arrest (Lee, 2019).
+Faster spermatogenesis may select for synchronization of the separation across all homologs within the cell (Kudo et al., 2009), whereas in oogenesis, the slower cell cycle and multiple arrest stages may require chromosome structures with greater stability on the meiosis I spindle, especially for those organisms that undergo dictyate arrest (Lee, 2019).

 We propose that the SAC model also can explain the correlated evolution of stronger crossover interference and higher genome-wide recombination rate in male house mice.
-Our results show that crossovers are spaced further apart in strains enriched for double-crossover bivalents when SC length is taken into account and chromosome size effects are minimized.
+Our results show that crossovers are spaced further apart in strains enriched for double-crossover bivalents when SC length is considered and bivalent size effects are minimized.
 Assuming chromatin compaction between (prophase) pachytene and metaphase is uniform along bivalents, this increased spacing is expected to expand the area for sister cohesion to connect homologs and may improve the fidelity of chromosomal segregation.
 While the SAC model postulates direct fitness effects of interference, a modifier model predicted that indirect selection on recombination rate – via its modulation of offspring genotypes – can strengthen interference as well (Goldstein et al., 1993).

 Regardless of the underlying mechanism, our results provide a rare demonstration that crossover interference can diverge over short evolutionary timescales.
-The notion that stronger interference can co-evolve with higher genome-wide recombination rate is supported by differences between breeds of cattle (Ma et al. (2015)) and differences between wild and captive white-footed mice (Peterson et al., 2019).
+The notion that stronger interference can co-evolve with higher genome-wide recombination rate is supported by differences between breeds of cattle (Ma et al., 2015).
 In contrast, mammalian species with stronger interference tend to exhibit lower genome-wide recombination rates (Otto and Payseur, 2019; Segura et al., 2013).
-Collectively, these patterns suggest that inferences about the evolutionary dynamics of interference depend on the timescale under consideration.
+The evolution of crossover interference and its relationship to changes in crossover number on the genomic scale is a topic deserving of more empirical and theoretical work.